 Using this evidence and methodology, the recent trend of neighbourhood change in the Hamilton CMA is quite striking.
-For clarity, except where noted, all references to 'Hamilton' or 'the metropolitan area' imply the CMA, which today consists of the cities of Hamilton (population 520,000 in 2011) and Burlington (176,000).
-In 1970, at a time when income inequality was relatively low, almost seven out of every ten neighbourhoods in Hamilton were broadly middle class, as defined above (Figure 1).
-A small minority were 'low income' or 'high income', while none had 'very low' incomes and hardly any had 'very high'.
-Overwhelmingly, the typical neighbourhood in Hamilton-Burlington was middle class, and this was even more true in 1980.
+For clarity, except where noted, all references to "Hamilton" or "the metropolitan area" imply the CMA, which today consists of the cities of Hamilton (population 520,000 in 2011) and Burlington (176,000).
+In 1970, at a time when income inequality was relatively low, almost seven out of every ten neighbourhoods in Hamilton were broadly "middle class," as defined above (see Figure 1).
+A small minority were low income or high income, while none had very low incomes and hardly any had very high.
+Overwhelmingly, the typical neighbourhood in Hamilton-Burlington was middle class, especially in 1980.
 Here we may see the lingering effects of the postwar boom.

-Since 1980, however, the rise of income inequality and polarisation has been reflected in the social geography of the metropolitan area.
-Decade by decade, the proportion of middle class neighbourhoods in the CMA has fallen: to 69 percent in 1990, 58 percent in 2000, and 51 percent by 2010.
+Since 1980, however, the rise of income inequality and polarization has been reflected in the social geography of the metropolitan area.
+Decade by decade, the proportion of middle-class neighbourhoods in the CMA has fallen: to 69 percent in 1990, 58 percent in 2000, and 51 percent by 2010 (see Figure 2).
 Within the City of Hamilton alone, the proportion is much lower.
-There has been a corresponding growth in the various types of high- and, especially, the low-income neighbourhoods.
+There has been a corresponding growth in the various types of high-income and low-income neighbourhoods.
 The most notable change has been in the proportion of low-income tracts, whose share doubled between 1980 and 2010.

+Figure 2: Change in Neighbourhood Income Distribution in the Municipality of Burlington, 1970-2010

-One of the consequences has been an increase in the segregation of the very poor which, by 2001, was greater in Hamilton than in any other among ten major Canadian cities.
-Indeed the authors of one study, who chose to examine Hamilton in detail because its experience was extreme, suggested that in 2001 very low wage-earners in Hamilton were "the most segregated [of any city] ... in recent Canadian history" (Stanger-Ross and Stanger-Ross, 2012: 225).
-At the other end of the income spectrum, the most significant increase was in the number of very high income tracts, whose share jumped from 2.8 to 8.5 percent.
-The decline of Hamilton's middle-income neighbourhoods may not have been quite as striking as that experienced within the City of Toronto over the same period, and neither was the growth of very low or very-high income neighbourhoods (Hulchanski, 2010: 8).^a The polarisation has moved more slowly and not gone as far, but the trend is very much the same.
+One of the consequences has been an increase in the segregation of the very poor which, by 2001, was greater in Hamilton than in any other among 10 major Canadian cities.
+Indeed the authors of one study, who chose to examine Hamilton in detail because its experience was extreme, suggested that in 2001 very low wage-earners in Hamilton were "the most segregated

+[of any city] ... in recent Canadian history" (Stanger-Ross and Stanger-Ross, 2012: 225).
+At the other end of the income spectrum, the most significant increase was in the number of very high income tracts, the share of which jumped from 2.8 to 9.0 between 1970 and 2010.
+The decline of Hamilton's middle-income neighbourhoods may not have been quite as striking as that experienced within the City of Toronto over the same period, and neither was the growth of very low or very-high income neighbourhoods (Hulchanski, 2010: 8).
+The polarization has moved more slowly and not gone as far, but the trend is very much the same.